HipsterBrown/surgewp-skeleton-windows/vvv-init/README.md

 4. Add your URL in `wp-cli.yml`
 5. Run `vagrant reload --provision`

+Vagrant will parse your project directories for these files, edit your host computer's virtual hosts, create a database on your vagrant instance, and add this server to your vagrant instance's nginx configuration.

 Now you should be able to visit `http://your-site-name/wordpress/wp-admin/install.php` to finish setting up your WordPress project.